Stalked by Mr Whippy

 Angela is constantly referred to as being ‘naïve’ but on the first shoot she gets her top off; so maybe not so naïve after all.

-In seemingly no time at all, Angela is being touted as the next great thing and offered an overseas assignment while both Madeline and her husband (I think?) are both trying to seduce her.
+In seemingly no time at all, Angela is being touted as the next big thing in fashion and offered an overseas assignment while both Madeline and her husband (I think he’s her husband?) are both trying to seduce her.

 Oh, yeah, and Daryl is still in hot (or is that ice cold) pursuit.